d8v3h31n/peg-multimarkdown-x/README.markdown

   can further specify the `LaTeX Mode` metadata to customize output for compatibility with `memoir` or `beamer` classes.

+* `multimarkdown -t odf file.txt` --- output the results as an OpenDocument Text Flat XML file.
+Does require the plugin be installed in your copy of OpenOffice, which is available at the [downloads] page.
+LibreOffice includes this plugin by default.

+* `multimarkdown -t opml file.txt` --- convert the MMD text file to an MMD OPML file, compatible with OmniOutliner and certain other outlining and mind-mapping programs (including iThoughts and iThoughtsHD).

 * `multimarkdown -h` --- display help and additional options.

 * `multimarkdown -b *.txt` --- `-b` or `--batch` mode can process multiple